Commercial Vehicle or Trailer (CVT) Permit: Policy

 |8.
 Household Waste Recycling Centres - Household Waste Declaration Forms|

-CVT Permits provide residents with commercial vehicles and trailers permission to enter the HWRCs, they are not Permits to deposit any type of waste.
+CVT Permits provide residents with commercial vehicles and trailers permission to enter the HWRCs, they are not Permits to allow the deposit of any type of waste.
 Any material (types & quantities) brought into sites will be subject to Powys County Councils HWRC Contract.

-The Household Waste Declaration Forms will continue to be used at the HWRCs in Powys.
+The Household Waste Declaration Forms are in use at the HWRCs in Powys.
 Where site staff suspect that a resident may be delivering commercial waste to a HWRC they will ask the individual to complete a Household Waste Declaration Form to verify that the waste is from their own household.
 Copies of these forms will be forwarded to the Council for monitoring purposes and further investigation as required.

 |9.
 Administration of the CVT Permit scheme|